pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 ### Negative Contracts

-Bonuses are not scored in negative contracts.

-#### Klop
+When Beggar is played, the declarer scores a flat amount based on if they won or lost the hand.

-If a player does not take any tricks, then they win the hand and score 70 points.
+When Kop is played, if a player does not take any tricks, then they win the hand and score 70 points.
 Otherwise, each player counts their card-points as described above.
 If a player took 36 or more card-points, then they lost the hand and score -70 points.
 If no one won or lost the hand, then each player loses the number of points that the took, rounded to the nearest multiple of 5.

-#### Beggar

-If the declarer did not take any tricks, they score 70 points.
-If they took a trick, they score -70 points.
+Bonuses are not scored in negative contracts.

 ## Radli

-TODO
+Each player gains a radli whenever one of the following occurs:

+- Kop is played
+- A contract higher than Beggar is played
+- A Valat is won or lost

+A radli is a small circle that is drawn under the player's name on the score sheet.
+It is used to modify the total value of a hand.
+At the end of a hand, after totaling the number of points the declarer wins or loses, including bonuses, if the declarer has an unused radli, then the amount they win or lose is doubled.
+If it was a win, then the radli is crossed out and it cannot be used again.
+This same doubling applies to their partner, if they have one, regardless of whether or not their partner has any unused radli.

+At the end of the game, players with radli that have not been crossed out lose 100 points per unused radli.

 ## Contracts